Camex (airline): History

 On May 8, 2022, Camex received their air operator's certificate from the Georgian Civil Aviation Administration.

-Camex received its first aircraft, a former Ryanair machine that was in Guangzhou, China, on July 7 of that year.
+Camex received its first aircraft, a former Ryanair aircraft that was in Guangzhou, China, on July 7 of that year.
 The airplane is owned by Nomura, Babcock and Brown, which leases it to the Georgian airline.

 The airline was formally launched on August 1, 2022, in an event that was attended by, among many others, United States ambassador to Georgia, Kelly Degnan.

+In January 2023, Camex announced that they will set up a subsidiary in Slovenia named Camex Adria Airlines.
+The company successfully applied for a European operational license in December 2023.
+The subsidiary operates a single Boeing 737-800BCF freighter.